 Tuition, rent, and enrollment fees are determined on a custom basis.
 Frequency and value of payment may not be the same from Camper to Camper.
 Members of Camp range from Administration and Staff to Campers and students to residential renters.
 The cost of Camp living may vary or fluctuate through seasons and years.
 Families and guardians should regularly evaluate their financial needs and communicate these to Camp to best ensure that payments are reasonable, sustainable, and timely.

 Financial aid is available.
 Multiple forms of payment including cash, check, and electronic deposits are accepted.
 Camp will never send a paper bill or electronic message requesting money.
 Payments are made in person or as scheduled via Internet.
-If you receive a message requesting money “from Camp,” please call our office for confirmation, and to schedule a visit or online transaction.
+If you receive a message requesting money “from Camp,” please call for confirmation, and to schedule a visit or online transaction.

 Scholarships offered by Camp or outside organizations are available and may be granted to students or Campers whose application for financial aid shows need or qualification specified in the application for aid.
 Need or use of scholarships will never affect odds of admittance or treatment on-Camp.
 Discrimination or treatment on the basis of financial aid or scholarship is considered bullying, which is indicated in the list of prohibited behaviors that all members of Camp are expected to abide by.